 Hippocrates in Ancient Greece described sipping Greek High Mountain tea as having a positive effect on anxiety and depression and in April 2020, the Molecules Journal identified 4 flavonoids found in Sideritis that can might act more powerfully than monospecific drugs in elevating the extracellular concentration of all three monoamine neurotransmitters (Serotonin, noradrenalin and dopamine).

 Increasing any of these three neurotransmitters will elevate mood and some elements of mood therapy may be more responsive to elevations of a specific neurotransmitter.
 The monoamine system is made up of multiple sub-systems that include transmitting of serotonin to controls anxiety, obsession, noradrenalin that relates to alertness, energy and Dopamine which relates to attention, motivation, pleasure and reward as well as interest in life.

 Greek High Mountain tea is proving comparable in effectiveness to drugs available from pharmaceutical companies in managing a variety of mood disorders.

 “redolent of the Greek countryside in the summertime, when the intoxicating scent of wild thyme and oregano fill the air”.

-Take 1 to 2 teaspoons of Greek Mountain tea and place into an infuser
+Take 1 tablespoon (2g( of Greek Mountain tea and place into an infuser

 OPTIONAL: add honey or lemon juice for flavour try to avoid refined sugars as it will damage the components in the tea